oveee92/vaulti/README.md

 ## Why you should NOT use this

 This is created by a sysadmin, not a professional programmer.
-It is possible that an unhandled exception thrown or edge-case schenario will overwrite the partially encrypted yaml file with junk or empty data.
+It is getting better over time, but there may still be edge cases where strange things may happen to the file you are editing.
 It isn't likely, and I've used it without issue for some time, but if you don't have your files in a git repo with the ability to revert files easily, please dont use this just yet :)

-Also, if you try to change the yaml tags between `!VAULT_INVALID`, `!vault` and `!ENCRYPTED` when editing, you'll probably end up with unencrypted or broken variables.
-Stick to adding or removing the `!ENCRYPTED` tags only.
+Also, if you try to change the yaml tags between `!COULD_NOT_DECRYPT`, `!vault` and `!ENCRYPT` when editing, you'll probably end up with unencrypted or broken variables.
+Stick to adding or removing the `!ENCRYPT` tags and their labels only.

 ## Caveats